Volue-Public/energy-mesh-python/docs/source/intro.rst

     Output:
     <TODO: Insert output here>

 The primary data retrieved from the Mesh server is time series.
 Depending on the request, the size of this data can be quite large.
 A common scenario is to process this data after it has been acquired and that could mean copying or moving all the data from one library to another.
-This can be both time consuming and memory intensive, to alleviate these problems the Mesh Python API uses `Apache Arrow <https://arrow.apache.org/>`_ to store the data.
+This can be both time consuming and memory intensive, to alleviate these problems the Mesh Python SDK uses `Apache Arrow <https://arrow.apache.org/>`_ to store the data.
 Several data processing libraries are now supported for this format, including `numpy <https://arrow.apache.org/docs/python/numpy.html>`_ and `pandas <https://arrow.apache.org/docs/python/pandas.html>`_.

 Using :doc:`timeserie` with numpy and/or pandas